aaronkollasch/o2-tools/jupyter_o2_tips.md

 ### jupyter contrib nbextensions
 jupyter contrib nbextensions adds a useful nbextensions configuration tab to the main jupyter site.
-It also includes several useful extensions.
+It also includes many useful extensions.
 ##### AutoSaveTime
 Set the autosave time to 2 minutes to reduce the chance of losing changes due to a lost connection or to unexpected closure of the interactive node